What's the first thing someone tells you when you say you want to lose weight? Join a gym? Start running?

 This makes sense since it’s almost impossible to master calorie control without tracking your food intake—this is the measurement of all the calories you take in and half of the weight-loss equation!
 Start by estimating how many calories you burn each day at rest.
 You can do this through an online calculator or when you log into most food tracking apps.

 Then make it a habit to track all of your food and beverages every day, even for cheat meals or on bad days, holidays, and weekends.
 This will give you the best snapshot of how well your eating is going and is one of the best habits to build when it comes to better nutrition.

 While you're tracking your calories, you should also consider counting macros or macronutrients.

-Similar to calories, you can estimate your daily macronutrient needs using an online calculator or when you log into macro friendly tracking app.
+Similar to calories, you can estimate your daily macronutrient needs using an online calculator or when you log into a macro-friendly tracking app.